ssenmosip/mosip-temp-documentation/Deployment-Checklist.md

  2. `Application Checklist` – This checklist lists the dependent services, configurations, required roles, any explicit permissions, etc. for all the modules.

 ***1. Infrastructure Checklist***
+Below are the list of infrastructure items which should be checked per module, before using them.

 <table>
     <thead>
         <tr>